-The confluence of extraordinary events that unfolded over the past 18 months (figure 1) could help life insurers more effectively penetrate the massive amount of underinsured people in the United States—approximately 40% of US adults.2 With flat to declining sales over the past decade, insurers haven’t been able to accomplish this goal yet on a meaningful and sustainable scale.3
+The confluence of extraordinary events that unfolded over the past 18 months (figure 1) could help life insurers more effectively penetrate the massive amount of underinsured people in the United States—approximately 40% of US adults.2 With flat to declining sales over the past decade, insurers have not been able to accomplish this goal yet on a meaningful and sustainable scale.3

 In March 2021, the Deloitte Center for Financial Services published Driving purpose and profit through financial inclusion: Stronger together, which called on financial institutions to advance financial inclusion: providing access to useful and affordable financial products and services to meet the needs of the underserved market.
-As part of that effort, Deloitte surveyed 2,800 US consumers in October 2020 across various demographic groups, who said they had life insurance but believed they didn’t have enough (underinsured), as well as those who had no mortality coverage at all (uninsured) to discover why the gaps exist and how to eliminate them effectively.
+As part of that effort, Deloitte surveyed 2,800 US consumers in October 2020 across various demographic groups, who said they had life insurance but believed they did not have enough (underinsured), as well as those who had no mortality coverage at all (uninsured) to discover why the gaps exist and how to eliminate them effectively.

 This is the second in a two-part series exploring how insurers can advance financial inclusion by improving awareness of and access to life insurance products.
 The first article, published in April 2021, revealed two of the most visible impacts the pandemic has had on the US life insurance sector:

 Longer term, our survey findings uncovered other influences that may impact the future of life insurance growth (figure 1):

 The pandemic set the stage for life insurance growth.
 Still, insurers will likely need to distill the underpenetrated market into segments and customise propositions to the unique needs of these various demographic groups to sustain it.